What to Drink to Lower Your Stroke Risk?

 • Tip:

-It’s best to steer clear of commercially prepared smoothies since they typically include extra sweeteners and artificial preservatives.
-These additives can lessen the nutritional value and may contribute to energy crashes or imbalanced sugar levels.
-Making your own blend at home with whole fruits, leafy greens, and healthy fats gives you better control over what goes into your recipe, allowing for a cleaner, more nourishing option that aligns with long-term wellness goals.
+Avoid commercially prepared smoothies, as they often contain added sweeteners and artificial preservatives.
+Such ingredients can reduce nutritional value and may cause energy dips or unstable sugar levels.
+Creating blends at home using whole fruits, leafy greens, and healthy fats gives full control over ingredients, offering a cleaner, more nourishing option that supports long-term vitality.

 7. Coffee: A Double-Edged Sword